ahembree/ansible-hms-docker/gen-docs/docs/config-docs/traefik/ssl.md

 ## Generating Wildcard SSL Certificate

 A wildcard certificate (`*.example.com`) will be the default.

 To change this, see [Changing SSL Certificate SANs](#changing-ssl-certificate-sans).
 Note that an individual certificate for each container will not be generated due to [Let's Encrypts rate limit of 5 exact hostnames every 7 days](https://letsencrypt.org/docs/rate-limits/#new-certificates-per-exact-set-of-hostnames).

 :::note

 This has only been tested using Cloudflare, so ymmv.
 This page is just to reference supported providers, their required `Provider Code` and `Environment Variables`.
-Do not follow any additional configuration links within that page, you only need the provider code and environment variables.
+Do not follow any additional configuration links within Traefiks supported providers page, you only need the provider code and environment variables.

 :::